tabishfayyaz/notes-and-books/testing-notes.md

 In summary, the stub is used to provide predefined responses for method calls, while the mock is used to verify interactions with the dependency.
 Both stubbing and mocking are useful techniques in testing, depending on the specific testing goals and scenarios.

-### Testing with Dependency Injection (Dagger) Example
+### Testing with Dependency Injection (Dagger) Java Example
-Certainly!
-Here's an example of testing with Dagger in a Java application.
 In this example, we have a simple Java application that uses Dagger for dependency injection, and we'll create a test for one of its components.

 Suppose we have the following classes: